 The transition into menopause is called perimenopause.
 The Cleveland Clinic estimates that you may start perimenopause 8–10 years before you enter menopause.
 However, the average perimenopause length is four years .
 Women enter menopause between the ages of 45 to 55, with an average age for menopause in the United States of 51, so you can expect to enter perimenopause in your 30s or 40s.
 The answer to the question when does menopause start is that it’s impossible to know unless a medical condition causes it to start abruptly.

-Signs of menopause and perimenopause are the same, but you can expect more symptoms and a possible increase in severity as you enter menopause.
-If you’re in perimenopause, you can expect to have some of the following symptoms:
+Signs of perimenopause and menopause are the same, but you can expect more symptoms and a possible increase in severity as you enter menopause.
+Below are some of the most common symptoms of perimenopause:

 - Mood swings